-There’s tons music libraries so picking ‘quality libraries’ is the key.
+There are tons of music libraries so picking ‘quality libraries’ is the key.
 Make sure the library has traffic, find out how clients find music in the library and find out how often the library places music.
 The last thing you want is your music sitting in a mass grave rotting away.

 Good rapport pays over and over again.
-Never burn burn a bridge with these guys/gals.
+Never burn a bridge with these guys/gals.

 Where To Find Music Supervisors

-Google’s a powerful too, learn to use it.
+Google’s a powerful tool, learn to use it.
 I’m amazed by the number of people who don’t understand search engines.
-Every television show, movie, documentary etc has a list of credits.
+Every television show, movie, documentary, etc has a list of credits.
 Pay attention to them…

 From there, you can Google the rest (yes Google!) and find everything you need: